 How can I Participate?

-Every interested wingsuit pilot can from around the world can freely upload tracks of his flights to participate in the Online Challenges:
+Every interested wingsuit pilot and speed skydiver from around the world can upload tracks of his flights to participate in the Online Challenges:

 In 2015 the FAI/IPC adopted the rules developed by and for the Paralog Performance Competition as the official international rules for Wingsuit Performance Flying and choose Paralog and the Paralog Performance Competition web site combined with the FlySight GPS as the official judging system for FAI sanctioned world level competitions.
 In 2017, this 'technical innovation and vision' was awarded with the FAI Faust Vrancic Medal.